Saraswat Brahmin

-Saraswat Brahmins are spread over widely separated regions spanning from Kashmir and Punjab in North India to Konkan in West India to Kanara (coastal region of Karnataka) and Kerala in South India.
+Saraswat Brahmins are a community of several Brahman castes spread over widely separated regions of the Indian subcontinent, spanning from Kashmir and Punjab in North India to Konkan and Malabar in South India, with Sindh and Gujarat in between.
 In places such as western and southern India, the claim of Brahminhood of some communities who claim to be Saraswat Brahmins is disputed.
 The word Saraswat is derived from the Rigvedic Sarasvati River.

 Classification

 Saraswats Brahmins are classified under the Pancha Gauda Brahmin classification of the Brahmin community in India.

 In Western and South India, along with the Chitpavan, Karhades (including Padhyes, Bhatt Prabhus), and Konkani-speaking Saraswat Brahmins are referred to as Konkani Brahmins, which denotes those Brahmin sub-castes of the Konkan coast which have a regional significance in Maharashtra and Goa.

 Based on Veda and Vedanta

 In Karnataka and Kerala, Majority of Gaud Saraswat Brahmins are followers of Madhvacharya, while the Chitrapur Saraswat Brahmins are Smarthas, followers of Adi Shankara.
 Writer Chandrakant Keni and former I.C.S officer V. N. Kudva say, "The majority of the Saraswats, including those in Goa, are now Vaishnavas".